 Old tires are difficult to get rid of, and most of them end up in the dumps.
-And tyres come in every size, right up to large tractor size so there’s something for every garden!
-This is a great project to recycle old tires, and turn them into something useful and beautiful.
-With this easy to make and inexpensive water feature, your outdoor living area will become a wonderful getaway space.
+And tires come in every size, right up to large tractor size so there’s something for every garden!
+This is a great project to recycle old tires and turn them into something useful and beautiful.
+With this easy-to-make and inexpensive water feature, your outdoor living area will become a wonderful getaway space.

 - Old Tires

 - Jig Saw